List of non-EU countries compliant with new EU antimicrobial requirements

 Actions

-The declaration must include every type of animal product exported to the EU to avoid potential disruptions to trade (European Commission 2023).
+A template to submit the guarantees on antimicrobials can be requested from SANTE-VETERINARY-MEDICINES@ec.europa.eu.
+These guarantees must include every type of animal product exported to the EU to avoid potential disruptions to trade (European Commission 2023).
+This includes banned antibiotics that are:

 Timeline

-Date of application: 3 September 2026 (24 months after the revised Model health certificates enter into force).
+The antimicrobials list of countries permitted to export animal products to the EU applies from 3 September 2026 (24 months after the revised Model health certificates enter into force).

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.